fotherga/Counter/README.md

 Steps to get this widget working in a Mendix app:

+### Countdown

+1. Drop the widget into a data view, template grid, or list view with the target datetime.
+2. Set the Target DateTime Attribute.
+3. Configure the visible circles (day, hour, minute, second), colors used, and display text.

+### Timer

-1. Drop the widget into a data view, template grid, or list view.
+1. Drop the widget into a data view, template grid, or list view with the number of seconds.
-2. Set either the Target DateTime Attribute or Timer Value Attribute.
+2. Set the Timer Value Attribute.
 3. Configure the visible circles (day, hour, minute, second), colors used, and display text.